 Starting February 1, 2015, new iOS apps uploaded to the App Store must include 64-bit support and be built with the iOS 8 SDK, included in Xcode 6 or later.
 To enable 64-bit in your project, we recommend using the default Xcode build setting of Standard architectures to build a single binary with both 32-bit and 64-bit code.

-What does this mean for you Vuforia developers?
+What does this mean for you Vuforia Engine developers?

 As of February 1st 2015, newly released apps will need to take advantage of the iOS 8 SDK and the new 64-bit ARM chips in newer iOS devices.

-Vuforia SDK 4.0 fully supports iOS 8 and 64-bit ARM architecture, and the Vuforia iOS samples have also been updated to correctly build and run in 64-bit mode.
+Vuforia Engine 4.0 fully supports iOS 8 and 64-bit ARM architecture, and the Vuforia Engine Samples for iOS have also been updated to correctly build and run in 64-bit mode.

 In particular, the newly released Vuforia Sample projects already come with the correct Xcode Build Settings to support both the 32-bit (armv7, armv7s) and the 64-bit (arm64) modes.

-You can obtain the Vuforia 4.0 SDK and samples with iOS 64bit support in the downloads section of the Developer Portal.
+You can obtain the Vuforia Engine 4.0 and samples with iOS 64bit support in the downloads section of the Developer Portal.

 It is also recommended that you test your App on both at least one 64-bit and one 32-bit device, before submitting it to the App store; for example, the iPhone 5S is equipped with 64-bit CPU, whereas the iPhone 4S has a 32-bit chip.
 An App must be able to correctly run on both platforms (32 and 64-bit).